Path group actions induced by sigma-actions and affine Kac-Moody symmetric spaces of group type: The weakly reflective property

+The following theorem greatly extends the above theorem: \begin{thm} Let $G$ be a connected compact semisimple Lie group with a bi-invariant Riemannian metric induced by an $\operatorname{Aut}(G)$-invariant inner product of $\mathfrak{g}$.
+Then \textup{(c)} implies \textup{(d)}. \end{thm} \begin{proof} Set $\tilde{N} := \phi^{-1}(N)$.
+Since $\tilde{N}$ is weakly reflective it follows from Theorem \ref{wrs2} that $\Phi_{\Delta G}^{-1}(\tilde{N})$ is also weakly reflective.
+Thus by Theorem \ref{thm1} (iii) the assertion follows. \end{proof}

+Here $G$ need not be simple and $N$ need not be an orbit of $\sigma$-action, unlike in the austere case (Theorem \ref{mainthm}).

 \begin{example} Kimura and Mashimo \cite{KM22} gave examples of Cartan embeddings which are weakly reflective submanifolds.
-Applying their results to Theorem \ref{thm5} we obtain examples of $P(G, G(\sigma))$-orbits which are weakly reflective PF submanifolds of $V_\mathfrak{g}$. \end{example}
+Applying Theorem \ref{thm5} to their results we obtain $P(G, G(\sigma))$-orbits which are weakly reflective PF submanifold of $V_\mathfrak{g}$. \end{example}

-\begin{rem} Taketomi \cite{Tak18} introduced a generalized concept of weakly reflective submanifolds, namely \emph{arid} submanifolds.
-Similarly to Theorem \ref{thm5} we can prove that if $N$ is an arid submanifold of $G$ then $\Phi^{-1}(N)$ is an arid PF submanifold of $V_\mathfrak{g}$. \end{rem}
+\begin{rem} Taketomi \cite{Tak18} introduced a generalized concept of weakly reflective submanifolds, namely arid submanifolds.
+The results in this section are also valid in the case of arid submanifolds (see also \cite{M2}). \end{rem}